MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-storagealert.md

 The Hyper-V WMI provider won't raise events for individual virtual disks to avoid flooding clients with events in case of large scale malfunctions of the underlying storage systems.

-When a client receives an **Msvm\_StorageAlert** event, if the value of the **ProbableCause** property is 50 (“Storage Capacity Problem“), the client can discover which virtual disks are operating outside their QoS policy by using one of these procedures:
+When a client receives an **Msvm\_StorageAlert** event, if the value of the **ProbableCause** property is 50 ( Storage Capacity Problem ), the client can discover which virtual disks are operating outside their QoS policy by using one of these procedures:

 -   Query all the [**Msvm\_LogicalDisk**](msvm-logicaldisk.md) instances that were allocated from the resource pool for which the event was generated.
 These **Msvm\_LogicalDisk** instances are associated to the resource pool via the [**Msvm\_ElementAllocatedFromPool**](msvm-elementallocatedfrompool.md) association.
--   Filter the result list by selecting instances whose OperationalStatus contains “Insufficient Throughput”.
+-   Filter the result list by selecting instances whose OperationalStatus contains  Insufficient Throughput .

 ## Requirements